Elchanan Heilprin

+Life

 He was born in Košice, Czechoslovakia.
 Both of his parents were descendants of Rabbi Chaim Halberstam.

 In his youth, he studied several years under his grandfather, Rabbi Shmuel Engel, until the death of the latter, who was formally eulogised by Halpern, then aged 13.
 At age 14, Halpern corresponded with Rabbi Joseph Rosen.

 After his marriage, he settled in London.

 At the time of Halpern's death, He was considered one of the most senior rabbis in the world.
 He left behind over 1,400 direct descendants, including grandchildren, great-grandchildren, and great-great-grandchildren.
 His five sons and four sons-in-law all hold important rabbinic positions.